 Acceptable Burn Days

 To determine how frequently land managers can expect conditions that are favorable for prescribed fire, we compiled the number of days fuel and meteorological parameters meet required conditions (Table 1).
-The days were identified by data measured and calculated from the RAWS in the area, and include temperature, RH, wind speed, and 1-hr, 10-hr, and 100-hr dead fuel moistures.
+The days were identified by data measured and calculated from the Remote Automated Weather Stations (RAWS) in the area, and include temperature, RH, wind speed, and 1-hr, 10-hr, and 100-hr dead fuel moistures.
 We used Fire Family Plus, a software system for summarizing and analyzing historical daily fire weather observations (Bradshaw and McCormick 2000), to identify days meeting the acceptable burn conditions.
-We used data from three Remote Automated Weather Stations (RAWS) located in the study area and maintained by the DNF and the Western Regional Climate Center (WRCC).
+We used data from three RAWS located in the study area and maintained by the DNF and the Western Regional Climate Center (WRCC).
 These are permanently located stations with weather sensors located approximately 6 m above ground level and are typically placed in locations suitable for monitoring fire danger.

 Daily fire weather observations (13:00 PST) from the Tumalo Ridge RAWS (seven km west of Bend at an elevation of 1220 meters; Bend elevation is 1105 meters), Lava Butte RAWS (15 km south of town at an elevation of 1344 meters), and Round Mountain RAWS (47 km southwest of Bend at an elevation of 1798 meters) were used to determine if burning would be within prescription for the days in the period from 2006-2015 (see Table 2 for a list of instrument locations and details).